schollii/pypubsub/README_WxPython.txt

 For wxPython users who are using wx.lib.pubsub:

-Pubsub originated as a wxPython lib, but it is now a standalone project on github (previously on SourceForge).
-The code in wx/lib/pubsub folder is taken verbatim from the standalone PyPubSub project (each version of wxPython includes a different version of pypubsub) for convenience to wxPython users.
-Pypubsub does not have any external dependencies; it can be used with PyQt, PyGTK, etc. The version included with wxPython can be replaced with a compatible version of pypubsub, and in some cases (depending on your use of pubsub) by the latest version.
+Do not use wx.lib.pubsub: this package is an earlier version of PyPubSub that was copied into wxPython for legacy reasons.
+If you attempt to use wx.lib.pubsub in wxPython >= 4.0.4, you will get a deprecation message that you should install pubsub directly from PyPubSub.

+Note that PyPubSub does not have any external dependencies and can be used with PyQt, PyGTK, etc.

-There is a wxPython example in wx/lib/pubsub/examples.
-The WxPython wiki also discusses usage of pubsub in wxPython.
+There is a wxPython example in PyPubSub source distribution /examples folder, and wx/lib/pubsub/examples.
+The WxPython wiki also discusses usage of pubsub in wxPython, the latest docs are only maintained at pypubsub.readthedocs.org

 Oliver Schoenborn
-October 2016
+January 2019